mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 {% include ltr/en/wip_note.html %}

-- explain using {% include ltr/comp.html uuid='06e0cf55-' %} to get material identity and graphics
+Use the {% include ltr/comp.html uuid='06e0cf55-' %} component to access the material identity and graphics:

 ![](https://via.placeholder.com/800x300.png?text=Material+Id)

 ![](https://via.placeholder.com/800x300.png?text=Material+Graphics)

+### Modifying Material Identity

+### Customizing Material Graphics

 ## Creating Materials

-- explain {% include ltr/comp.html uuid='273ff43d-' %} for quick materials. explain the pitfalls
+To quickly create a material using a single color input use the {% include ltr/comp.html uuid='273ff43d-' %} component.
+This component has been created to help with quickly color coding Revit elements.
+Avoid using this component on final BIM models since the material is named by the color that is used to create it. {% include ltr/comp_doc.html uuid='273ff43d-' %}

 ![](https://via.placeholder.com/800x300.png?text=Add+Color+Material)

-- explain {% include ltr/comp.html uuid='0d9f07e2-' %}
+A better way to create materials is to use the {% include ltr/comp.html uuid='0d9f07e2-' %} component.
+This ways you can assign an appropriate name to the component:

 ![](https://via.placeholder.com/800x300.png?text=Add+Material)